Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 What are the penalties for operating while prohibited?

-It is a hybrid offence: up to two years less a day on summary election, up to ten years on indictment, with mandatory minimum fines, an extended prohibition, and a criminal record on conviction.
+It is a hybrid offence: up to two years less a day on summary election, up to ten years on indictment, with a criminal record on conviction.
+The court may add a further driving prohibition and order it served consecutively to the one you were already under.

 Charged with prohibited driving?